D2-mods/Misc-kits/README.md

 >JESTERBLADE: The Jesterblade is well versed in the arts of ridicule and hilarity, and uses <PRO_HISHER> abilities to confuse enemies, cavorting madly during combat.
 Do not mistake <PRO_HIMHER> for a true fool, however.
 This bard is an expert fighter and adventurer, whose fighting style is lethally dangerous.
 >
 >Advantages:
->- The Jesterblade's song does not help allies.
-Instead, once each round, every enemy within 30 feet must save vs. Spell with a +2 bonus or be confused for 1 round.
+>- The Jesterblade's song confuses enemies within 30 feet unless they save vs. Spell at a +2 bonus.
+The bonus lowers to +1 at level 5, +0 at level 10, -1 at level 15, and -2 at level 20.
 >- May place 3 slots in Two-Weapon Style.
 >- May use the Offensive Spin and Defensive Spin abilities once per day.
 Gains one use each at level 1 and an additional use each every 4 levels thereafter.
 >